Babalola94/LITA_PROJECT/README.md

 -  SQL- Structured Query Language for Quering of Data

--  GitHub for portfolio Building
+-  PowerBI- Power Business Intelligence

   ### Data Cleaning and Preparations
   in the intial phase of the Data Cleaning and preparations, we perform the following action;
   1. Data loading and Inspection
   2. Data Cleaning

-### Exploratory Data Analysis
+### Data Visual Analysis and Inferences

-EDA involves the exploring of the data to answer some questions about the data such as;
--  What is the total sales by product, region and month?
--  what is the average sales by product?
--  what is the total revenue by region?
+1.

 ### Data Analysis
 This is where we include some basic lines of code or queries oe even some of the DAX expressions used during your analysis;